kvieira90/EasySSH/README.md

 # easySSH

-Simple CLI tool for adding ssh credentials to your config file for easier access to your servers.
+Simple NPM CLI tool for adding ssh credentials to your config file for easier access to your servers.

 ## CLI